mcwitt/resume/main.typ

  * #generic-one-by-two(left: "", right: "")
  */

-Research engineer/scientist with a track record of developing ideas from abstract theory to performant, maintainable systems
+Research engineer with a track record of developing ideas from abstract theory to high-performance, maintainable systems

 == Work Experience